briandle00/MalmoRunner/docs/status.md

 ## Evaluation
+As we train we are using a log_returns function to log the reward progress of the agent with every step.
+We are hoping to see an upward graph as the agent trains.
+As Qualitive Evaluation we are monitoring the Agent's progress on the screen hoping to see it successfully make the correct decisions.

 ## Remaining Goals and Challenges:
+One of our biggest challenges has been system incompatibility and slow running time on some of team memebers devices.
+This makes experimenting, training and building the enviroment more challenging.
-Currently we are working with Discrete movement If successful at training the agent we would love to work with Continuous Movement.
+Currently we are working with Discrete movement If successful at training we would love to work with Continuous Movement.
 At this moment we are using the default settings for the PPO function.
 We would love to experiment with a different learning rate and tuning other parameters as well.
+We are planning to also experiment with DQN which is based on Q network given we have extra time.

 ## Resources Used:
 https://openai.com/blog/openai-baselines-ppo/